Terms & Conditions

 By is very nature Jollydays is a campsite in a natural environment.
 In working to preserve and enhance the woodland and it’s bio diversity and create a sense of freedom which is part of the charm and why many people come, there are natural hazards, such as ponds, tree roots, poisonous plants, and extremely limited lighting after dark and depending upon weather conditions, cold, wet and slippery surfaces.

 Camping in Britain can mean dramatic variance in weather in a short period of time (“4 seasons in one day”).
 Whilst we supply certain facilities and equipment, it is still camping and you are responsible for your own well being and comfort regarding appropriate clothing and footwear etc. In extreme weather conditions at the camp, such as exceptional cold and snow, where existing and/or forecast we do our best to warn guests and give guests the option to move dates (subject to availability) without being subject to the cancellation policy administration handling charge, or loss of any monies.
-Be aware the tents are cotton canvas and in prolonged and heavy rain the tents may leak.
-Also because of the nature of the camp and its location, there is no access for guests to use electricity in the tents, a very limited supply to some tents, in addition some tents have no electricity.
+Also because of the nature of the camp and its location, there is limited electricity in the accommodation and none in the woodcutters.

 There may be instances where the camp and tents suffer from an interruption in electrical and water supply.
 Only a frozen water supply as stated above is a potential cause for cancellation and refund as electricity is not deemed critical to Jollydays holiday experience.
 Where a tent suffers a break in electricity supply staff will supply paraffin or battery operated lanterns.
 A break in electricity supply does not affect gas hobs and toilets, only any electric lights and hot water.
 If the break in electricity supply is prolonged and likely to last more than 8 hours, staff will offer, if available, affected guests to move tents, although this will not be possible if the supply to the whole camp is affected (by the electric board).